ansys/pyaedt/doc/source/Resources/Contributing.rst

 This project has a branching model that enables rapid development of features without sacrificing stability.
 This branching model closely follows the trunk-based development approach.

 - The master branch is the main development branch.
 All features, patches, and other branches should be merged here.
 While all PRs should pass all applicable CI checks, this branch may be functionally unstable as changes might have introduced unintended side-effects or bugs that were not caught through unit testing.
 - There will be one or many release/ branches based on minor releases (for example ``release/0.2``) that contain a stable version of the code base, which is also reflected on ``PyPi/``.
 Hotfixes from ``fix/`` branches should be merged both to ``master`` and to these branches.
 When create a new patch release is necessary, these release branches will have their `__version__.py` updated and be tagged with a patched semantic version (for example ``0.2.1``).
-This triggers CI to push to PyPi, and allows us to rapidly push hotfixes for past versions of PyAEDST without having to worry about untested features.
+This triggers CI to push to PyPi, and allows us to rapidly push hotfixes for past versions of PyAEDT without having to worry about untested features.
 - When a minor release candidate is ready, a new release branch will be created from ``master`` with the next incremented minor version (for example release/0.2), which will be thoroughly tested.
 When deemed stable, the release branch will be tagged with the version (``0.2.0`` in this case), and if necessary merged with ``master`` if any changes were pushed to it.
 Feature development then continues on ``master`` and any hotfixes will now be merged with this release.
 Older release branches should not be deleted so they can be patched if needed.

 Minor Release Steps